pepstock-org/Charba/readme.md

 To build **Charba**, you can check out the project and to run [Ant build.xml](https://github.com/pepstock-org/Charba/blob/master/build.xml).

-It creates a `charba.jar` file into `dist` folder, ready to be included into your project.
+It creates a `charba.[version.release].jar` file into `dist` folder, ready to be included into your project.

 Installation
 ------------